andre-ye/uni/docs/chid/chid-395/readings.md

 - Speculative practices become active ingredients in the becoming of the world.
 - How to make speculation relevant to empriical challenges?

+The process of speculative research: organizing the collection
+- To speculate is to take the risk of developing practices which disclose alternative futures.
+- What is the nature of the possible?
+Dead, latent?
+Or urgent, in need of exegesis?
+- What is a lure for speculation?
+- What counts as the material, the empirical?

 ---

 ## Other